Wednesday, December 24, 2014

 My Dirty Santa Gift

-We sat around telling stores, Megen had us in stitches.
-She told stories that were not so funny, like the time her trailer burned to the ground.
+We sat around telling stories, and Megen had us in stitches.
+She told stories that weren't very funny, like the time her trailer burned down.

 We had a great time.